worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 > #### Restart: Task 1
 >
 > 1. Update the `batching-main-stage.values.yaml` file to hold the relay address for the identity
 >    manager as `IDENTITY_MANAGER_ADDRESS`.
-This is the OpenZeppelin Relay address obtained above.
+This is the contract address obtained above.
 > 2. Push to `batching/main` to trigger a deploy.
 > 3. Approve the deploy to production via Datadog.